ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ###  Subdomain, Testing, and Multiple Aggregate Report URIs {#subdomain-sampling-and-multiple-aggregate-report-uris}

 The Domain Owner has implemented SPF and DKIM in a subdomain used for pre-production testing of messaging services.
 It now wishes to express a handling preference for messages from this subdomain that fail to authenticate to indicate to participating Mail Receivers that use of this domain is not valid.

-As a first step, it will express that it considers to be suspicious messages using this subdomain that fail authentication.
-The goal here will be to enable examination of messages sent to mailboxes hosted by participating Mail Receivers as method for troubleshooting any existing authentication issues.
+As a first step, it will express what it considers to be suspicious messages using this subdomain that fail authentication.
+The goal here will be to enable examination of messages sent to mailboxes hosted by participating Mail Receivers as a method for troubleshooting any existing authentication issues.
 Aggregate feedback reports will be sent to a mailbox within the Organizational Domain, and to a mailbox at a Report Consumer selected and authorized to receive same by the Domain Owner.